henryscala/plain_sequence_chart/README.md

           |              |              |              |
           <--------------------200----------------------

-Donation
+Note
 -------------------

 PSC is a opensourced software without any guarantee, and it may destroy the planet.
 It is up to you to determine whether use it or not.
 If you like and trust it, feel free to use it.
-Of course, donations are welcome.
-You can donate via the links in the official site.